galeone/galeone.github.io/_posts/2020-03-26-facectrl-control-media-player-face.md

 The yellow blocks represent the media player control pipeline.

-To conclude, the blue blocks are the actions: in practice FaceCTRL only have two output actions: play and pause.
+To conclude, the blue blocks are the actions: in practice FaceCTRL only has two output actions: play and pause.

 Without digging too much into the implementation details (you can have a look at the complete source code [on Github](https://github.com/galeone/facecetrl)), we just want to emphasize that the whole green part is the machine learning **inference** pipeline, and below present some of the building blocks of the architecture.